 Carrie: Exactly, so we want that to line up straight up your arm, so in part of finding the right grip you want to make sure that you can do that, that is what is accomplished.

 Carrie: Anything else on hands, we talked a lot about hands… Loading a magazine can be really tough.
 So, the spring tension on the different magazines varies too.
 So, try the magazines as well.
 It’s not always just the gun it’s the magazine too.
-There are some guns that I cannot load.
-I have had some spinal surgery so I have real weakness and nerve damage in my support hand so it’s just really hard for me to do somethings.
+There are some guns that I cannot load and I have had some spinal surgery so I have real weakness and nerve damage in my support hand so it’s just really hard for me to do somethings.
 This is an important subject to me.
 So, ladies get your hands on as many of these firearms as you can.
 Try them, rack them, pull the trigger, dry fire with permission in the store please, and that will really help you make the right decision

 Ashley: Yes.
 Our next set of questions comes from Tayla who is asking about compact versus full-size.
 She loves her Ruger SR 9C but finds it hard to compare full-size for hobby target shooting where she’s so used to shooting her compact.